 Originally from Pakistan, Dr Walani acquired her nursing and midwifery education from Aga Khan University in Karachi.
 She now holds a PhD from New York University, a Masters of Public Health from Harvard University and a Masters of Nursing Science from Simmons College in Boston.
 She has held academic positions at Aga Khan University (Pakistan) and Felician University, Pace University, University of Connecticut in the United States.

-Dr Karen Walker, is the current President of the Council of International Neonatal Nurses, past president of the Australian College of Neonatal Nurses and a founding member of the Alliance for Global Neonatal Nurses in the USA.
+Karen Walker, is a Clinical Associate Professor and the current President of the Council of International Neonatal Nurses (COINN), past president of the Australian College of Neonatal Nurses and a founding member of the Alliance for Global Neonatal Nurses in the USA.
 Karen has been a neonatal nurse researcher for over 30 years with extensive state, national and international collaborations and is a co-editor for a book on global neonatal care to be published in 2021.
 Karen is passionate about the role of neonatal nurses in providing quality care to the small and sick newborn, promoting interdisciplinary collaboration and advocating for strengthening the health workforce.
 She is committed to promoting the powerful role of parents as partners in health and is delighted to work with the new Global Alliance for Newborn Care.
 She is also committed to the empowerment of women and girls, ensuring equitable access to universal health care across the lifespan and ensuring health policy focuses and supports disadvantaged and vulnerable populations.

 Dr Björn Westrup is a senior consultant in neonatology and in 1999 founder of the Karolinska NIDCAP Training & Research Center at Astrid Lindgren Children’s Hospital, Karolinska University Hospital and Karolinska Institute.